 Our Community Ambassadors

-As a Predominantly White Institution (PWI) producing culturally specific stories, our mandate is clear: authentically connect with our local communities.
-Our dedicated group of ambassadors not only share their perspectives but also serve as vital connectors to historically underrepresented communities.
+Our dedicated group of ambassadors not only share their perspectives, but also serve as vital connectors to historically underrepresented communities.
 In recognition of their invaluable contributions, we honor ambassadors by eliminating barriers and reinforcing their essential role in shaping our artistic dialogue.
 Join us on this journey where art, identity, and community converge, creating a narrative that truly reflects the heart of the IRT.

 LaShawnda Crowe Storm is an artist, activist, community builder, and occasional urban farmer.
 Her creative practice centers on using art as a vehicle for dialogue, social change, and healing.
 Through her work, she addresses challenging topics like racial and gender violence, exploring forgotten histories and neglected contemporary realities.
 LaShawnda’s art acts as a "film negative," bringing to light the unseen and giving voice to the silenced.